ThatKoalaGuy/RPS-projekt/README.md

 # RPS-projekt
-A simple repo made for a school assigment.
+A simple repo made for a school assigment🏫.